-We understand, and insurance companies know, that your life has been turned upside down due to the accident.
-Those companies also know that you need money now for a mountain of unexpected expenses.
+We understand that your life has been turned upside down due to the accident.
+Insurance companies also know this.
+Those companies know that you need money now for sudden and unexpected expenses.
 Medical bills, rehabilitation, and lost wages are just the start.
 A quick settlement, far below what you need and what you deserve, will only cause more pain down the road.
-We understand that the full extent of such catastrophic injuries take time to fully show.
+A catastrophic injury is sudden, but the full extent of the pain can take a long time to fully show.

-Our attorneys understand commercial trucking insurance policies.
-We likewise know the differences from standard passenger vehicle policies.
-Several parties may be involved, while additional complex issues arise where the driver was an independent contract or instead of an employee of a company.
+Our trucking accident attorneys understand commercial trucking insurance policies.
+We also know the differences from standard passenger vehicle policies.
+Several parties may be involved.
+Different rules may apply if the driver was an independent contractor instead of a company employee.
 We are prepared to hold all responsible parties accountable when you get hurt.

 Federal Motor Carrier Safety Regulations

 Trucking accidents happen on the road, however the story of a crash usually begins long before anyone takes the wheel.
 Trucking companies must follow a detailed body of federal and state laws and regulations.
 The Federal Motor Carrier Safety Regulations (FMCSR) govern commercial trucking companies and their employees.
 The State of Colorado likewise enforces certain commercial vehicle regulations depending on the nature of the commercial carrier involved.

 These laws are in place to make commercial trucking safe.
 This includes the employers, the drivers they hire, and the vehicles they drive.